 Breast augmentation is a procedure for women who desire larger breasts.
-Women who have naturally small breasts and women whose breast are smaller after breast feeding may be good candidates for this procedure.
+Women who have naturally small breasts and women whose breasts are smaller after breastfeeding may be good candidates for this procedure.
 Sometimes breast augmentation is combined with a breast lift (Mastopexy) procedure.

 The procedure is performed on an outpatient basis under general anesthesia.
 A small incision is made under the breast, or on the border between the areola and the breast, and a saline or silicone implant is inserted under the breast tissue and the underlying muscle (subpectoral placement).